 The point of all this is that you don’t need to stick with a realtor pushing a sale that benefits them more than it benefits you.
 That’s how you become house poor.

 Explore Your Loan Options

 A final thing you can do is shop lenders.
 You absolutely do not have to go with the first bank or lender that you find.
 If you shop around, you can find the best interest rate, which will lower your overall monthly payment.
-It won’t affect your credit score if you price compare for the same type of loan multiple times in the same month – so don’t let the worry that your score will be affected prevent you from finding the best lender!
+It won’t affect your credit score if you price compare for the same type of loan multiple times in the same month – so don’t worry that your score will be affected prevent you from finding the best lender!

 Be Realistic About What You Can Afford